Alexander-Klug/sine_model_analysis/README.md

 # Sine Model Analysis

 This repository contains the code and analysis for predicting a sine function using a neural network.
-The experiments focus on understanding the effect of neural network depth and width on model performance, especially when the total number of trainable parameters is kept constant.
+The experiments focus on understanding the effect of neural network depth and width on model performance, when the total number of trainable parameters is kept approximately constant.
+The experiments further explores the performance of the neural network both within the training range and outside of it.

 ## Google Colab Notebooks
 - [Sine Function Model Analysis](sine_model_analysis.ipynb): This notebook contains the code for generating data, building and training the model, and evaluating the model's performance.